 1 December 2020 - 30 October 2024

-The project, funded by the US Department of Labour (USDOL), aims to improve workers’ rights in rural sectors in Indonesia and the Philippines with a focus on women.
+The project, funded by the US Department of Labour (USDOL), aims to promote labour laws compliance, occupational safety and health and gender equality in the Indo-Pacific.

 1 August 2020 - 31 July 2024

 The Project aims to promoting regular and safe labour migration among South East Asian countries in fishing and seafood processing sectors.